siddharthanayak2603/ES-335-Assignment-2-2025-Fall/README.md

 # Assignment 2

-Total marks: XX (This assignment total to XX, we will overall scale by a factor of XX)
+Total marks: 15 (This assignment total to 15, we will overall scale by a factor of 1)

 For all the questions given below, create `assignment_q<question-number>_subjective_answers.md` and write your observations.